Save money on your next group trip and learn how to negotiate like a pro with these insider tips.

 Deal your negotiations with the sales department, never with reservations.
 Explain to them your group’s needs and be specific – how many sleeping rooms, meeting rooms, meals, welcome/ farewell parties, cocktail get-togethers, etc will you need.
 The hotel is interested in selling the whole package, not just sleeping rooms and this should leverage into your discussions.

 Related: Booking Group Hotel Space Like A Pro (leisuregrouptravel.com)

 What’s up for negotiation?
 Rates (many times), complimentary reservations (infrequently), waiver of fees, ie. resort fees, wifi, (sometimes).

 Negotiating With an Airline

-Try to plan the travel dates mid-week, since weekend rates are usually higher.
-Be aware that airlines issue a contract, requiring a deposit of about $100.
-Usually the deposit is refundable if one cancels down unused space 90 days in advance.
+Be aware that airlines issue a contract, requiring a deposit of at least $100.
+Usually the deposit is refundable if one cancels down unused space 90 days in advance but don’t take this as law – policies vary from carrier to carrier and can shift on a dime.
 Most airlines require tickets be issued and all unused space be released no later than 30 days before departure.

 You’ll want to get quotes from different airlines, if more than one carrier travels to your destination.
 There can sometimes be a difference in price as big as $200, so shop around if you can.

 What’s up for negotiation?
 With airline capacity stretched thin, not much.

 Practice, practice, practice.
 It is against our nature, because we may find it rude to ask for handouts or discounts.
 But you will find out it’s expected of you to negotiate rates.
 Remember, you’re not asking for yourself, your asking for your group, and that’s a lot easier.